Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Introduction

-\paragraph{Our insight: a tiny foundation model as privacy guard} The emerging foundation models (FM) for speech, such as Whisper \cite{radford2022robust} are shown to generalize well to various voice inputs.
+\textbf{Our insight: a tiny foundation model as privacy guard} The emerging foundation models (FM) for speech, such as Whisper \cite{radford2022robust} are shown to generalize well to various voice inputs.
 Even the tiny variant of the model family, e.g. Whisper-Tiny (75 MB), was pretrained on 680,000 hours of voice data.
-These tiny variants, however, were largely ignored in prior work (see \S\ref{sec:related} for details): due to their low model capacity, the accuracy is simply too low to be usable.
+These tiny variants, however, were largely ignored in prior work: due to their low model capacity, the accuracy is simply too low to be usable (see Table \ref{tab:bwer}).
 We, however, identify them as the long-missing building block for speech privacy: thanks to their colossal training data, tiny FMs have adequate knowledge for labeling privacy-sensitive entities.

+To realize the idea, we address the following challenges. \textbf{What we understand by sensitive content?} We consider the widely accepted 18 categories of named entities (person, organization, date, quantity, product etc.) from OntoNotes \cite{weischedel2011ontonotes} as sensitive.
+Context in an utterance such as - '\textit{meeting}' in '\textit{I have a meeting \underline{tomorrow}}' or \textit{'book'} in \textit{'Please book a flight to \underline{New York}'} is essential to comprehend the underlying intent behind it (Action: \textit{set\_meeting} or \textit{book\_flight})\cite{lugosch2019speech}.
+Hence we preserve the general context surrounding a named entity.
+For domain specific scenarios e.g. healthcare/legal application, private data is more nuanced, encompassing intricate named entities and domain-specific terminology (e.g. name of a disease) requiring further sophisticated filtering.
+For such cases the on-device model needs domain specific finetuning, beyond the scope of this work.

-To realize the idea, we address the following challenges. \paragraph{How to locate entity positions?} Prior systems locate named entity in a spoken input based on the tentative transcript~\cite{ahmed2020preech} and naive word segmentation.
+\textbf{How to locate entity positions?} Prior systems locate named entity in a spoken input based on the tentative transcript~\cite{ahmed2020preech} and naive word segmentation.
 The results are brittle, as resource-constrained devices cannot afford high-quality ASR.
 To this end, we exploit Whisper's output timestamps, predicted through alignment based on Dynamic Time Warping (DTW) \cite{sakoe1978dynamic} - a technique much more precise than naive word segmentation.
 We introduce a lightweight, on-device \textit{named entity recognition} (NER) model that locates the entity timestamps from output tokens allowing precise masking of entities based on these timestamps.